vturrisi/100-days-of-code/log.md

 - [torch._C](https://github.com/pytorch/pytorch/blob/master/torch/csrc/Module.cpp#L732-L742)

 **Extra Notes**:
-[Pytorch](https://pytorch.org/docs/master/nn.html#log-softmax) While mathematically equivalent to log(softmax(x)), doing these two operations separately is slower, and numerically unstable.
-This function uses an alternative formulation to compute the output and gradient correctly.
+- While mathematically equivalent to log(softmax(x)), doing these two operations separately is slower, and numerically unstable.
+This function uses an alternative formulation to compute the output and gradient correctly. [link](https://pytorch.org/docs/master/nn.html#log-softmax)
+- THNN is a library that gathers nn's C implementations of neural network modules.
+It's entirely free of Lua dependency and therefore can be used in any application that has a C FFI.
+Please note that it only contains quite low level functions; most users will want to use ATen, which provides a C++ wrapper around these functions.
+There is also a CUDA counterpart of THNN, THCUNN. [link](https://github.com/pytorch/pytorch/tree/517c7c98610402e2746586c78987c64c28e024aa/aten/src/THNN)

 ---